How Much Does it Cost to go to Bermuda?

 Taxis aren’t too hard to find, but they can be expensive if you keep taking them.
 A trip to the airport from South Shore is about $35.
 All in, you should budget about $100 for local transportation.

 The great thing about Bermuda is that most of the attractions are free.
 On the eastern tip of Bermuda is the historic town of St. George, a UNESCO World Heritage Site.
-Many historical buildings are found here including the State House and Saint Peter’s Church.
-On the other side of the island is the Royal Naval Dockyard, as the name implies, it was once a naval dockyard, but now it’s a tourist area that has markets, art galleries, and restaurants.
+Many historical buildings are found here, including the State House and Saint Peter’s Church.
+On the other side of the island is the Royal Naval Dockyard.
+As the name implies, it was once a naval dockyard, but now it’s a tourist area that has markets, art galleries, and restaurants.
+If you love swimming and beaches, try Mangrove Bay, Warwick Long Bay,

 Throughout the islands, you’ll find other attractions such as: